yoshuawuyts/knowledge/life/life.md

 - once the feelings have been identified, ask yourself what these feelings are serving.
 Are they warning about a real problem or are you jealous for jealousy's sake?

+## Purpose
+> The things we can touch have no permanence.
+It is all an illusion.
+A person's
+> primary need is to let go.
+Only then can they possess what is truly real.
+- __source:__ crouching tiger, hidden dragon